Confidence: The feeling or belief that one can have faith in or rely on someone or something.

 HE HAS NOTHING MEANINGFUL TO BE PROUD OF.

-All he knows is how to be subservient to someone else, and “give respect”, without regard to the question that “Does this person deserve my respect and service or not?”.
+All he knows is how to be subservient to someone else, and “give respect”, without regard to the question that “Does this person deserve my respect and service or not?”

-If you’ve lived a life where you haven’t shown yourself that you can do something, that you are actually capable of achieving something, a life where you received a trophy just for participating, what exactly do you have that will give you confidence in yourself.
+If you’ve lived a life where you haven’t shown yourself that you can do something, that you are actually capable of achieving something, a life where you received a trophy just for participating, what exactly do you have that will give you confidence in yourself?

 The #1 cause of a lack of confidence is having no achievements.

-Now, you combine that with the fact that distractions such as TV, movies, social media, and porn are easily and readily available for anyone who’s willing to use it – you end up in a situation where you have a generation of people with “anxiety disorders”.
+Now, you combine that with the fact that distractions such as TV, movies, social media, and porn are easily and readily available for anyone who’s willing to use them – you end up in a situation where you have a generation of people with “anxiety disorders”.

 There was a time, before the internet, where if you were “anxious”, you’d be forced to fix it – you couldn’t drown yourself in mindless internet entertainment.
 You would literally starve to death if you were too afraid to go out and kick it.

-Modern day life is easy, you don’t have to hunt for food, you wont starve to death because of your reluctance to fix your body and mind, and you can pretty much live a comfortable life without taking any real risks.
+Modern-day life is easy, you don’t have to hunt for food, you won’t starve to death because of your reluctance to fix your body and mind, and you can pretty much live a comfortable life without taking any real risks.

 The relative ease of survival and no real purpose in life results in a situation where you feel “anxious” – afraid of something, but you’re not sure what of.

-But this isn’t mainstream media and I’m not a psychologist.
+But this isn’t mainstream media, and I’m not a psychologist.